mozilla/pkipolicy/rootstore/policy.md

 ### 7.2 Updates ###

-Changes MAY be made to root certificates that are included in Mozilla's root store as follows:
+Changes MAY be made to CA certificates that are included in Mozilla's root store as follows:

-1.  enabling a trust bit in a root certificate that is currently included, MAY only be done after careful consideration of the CA operator’s current policies, practices, and audits, and MAY be requested by a representative of the CA or a representative of Mozilla by submitting a bug report into the mozilla.org Bugzilla system, as described in Mozilla’s wiki page, "[Applying for root inclusion in Mozilla products][How-To-Apply]";
+1.  enabling a trust bit in a CA certificate that is currently included, MAY only be done after careful consideration of the CA operator’s current policies, practices, and audits, and MAY be requested by a representative of the CA or a representative of Mozilla by submitting a bug report into the mozilla.org Bugzilla system, as described in Mozilla’s wiki page, "[Applying for root inclusion in Mozilla products][How-To-Apply]";
-2.  enabling EV in a root certificate that is currently included, MAY only be done after careful consideration of the CA operator’s current policies, practices, and audits, and MAY be requested by a representative of the CA operator or a representative of Mozilla by submitting a bug report into the mozilla.org Bugzilla system, as described in Mozilla’s wiki page, "[Applying for root inclusion in Mozilla products][How-To-Apply]";
+2.  enabling EV in a CA certificate that is currently included, MAY only be done after careful consideration of the CA operator’s current policies, practices, and audits, and MAY be requested by a representative of the CA operator or a representative of Mozilla by submitting a bug report into the mozilla.org Bugzilla system, as described in Mozilla’s wiki page, "[Applying for root inclusion in Mozilla products][How-To-Apply]";
-3.  disabling a root is the act of turning off one or more of the trust bits (websites or email), and MAY be requested by a representative of the CA operator or a representative of Mozilla by submitting a bug report into the mozilla.org Bugzilla system, as described in the [Root Change Process][Root-Changes]; *and*
+3.  disabling a CA certificate is the act of turning off one or more of the trust bits (websites or email), and MAY be requested by a representative of the CA operator or a representative of Mozilla by submitting a bug report into the mozilla.org Bugzilla system, as described in the [Root Change Process][Root-Changes]; *and*
-4.  a representative of the CA operator or a representative of Mozilla MAY request that a root certificate be removed by submitting a bug report into the mozilla.org Bugzilla system, as described in the [Root Change Process][Root-Changes].
+4.  a representative of the CA operator or a representative of Mozilla MAY request that a CA certificate be removed by submitting a bug report into the mozilla.org Bugzilla system, as described in the [Root Change Process][Root-Changes].